-- A truancy case will involve more than just preparing the forms and the court cannot help school districts prove their cases. - The court must remain neutral.
-As such, unless all of the statutory requirements are satisfied, the court cannot enter an order compelling attendance.
+- If the respondents dispute the school district's assertions, the case will involve more than just preparing the forms. - The school district will have to consider how to present its evidence during the hearing. - The court must remain neutral.
+As such, unless the statutory requirements are satisfied, the court cannot enter an order compelling attendance.